liuzhy71/my_grab_a_bike/_posts/2017-5-18-artchitecture.md

 ### Computional nodes:
 * **Smartphone**:
     * Android phone (OS version>4.4) must held by the user while using the bike.
-    * Function:Provide login and logout, exchange data with on bike Raspberry Pi by Bluetooth, provide GPS location and present bike information.
+    * Function:Provide login and logout, exchange data with on bike Arduino by Bluetooth, provide GPS location and present bike information.
-* **Raspberry Pi**:
+* **Arduino**:
 	* Installed on the bike and connected with the Bluetooth module, all the sensor and the lock.
 	* Function:  reason when to sound the siren, calculate the position (pitch, roll, yaw) from the accelerometer.
 			Calculate the pollution level from the raw data from the gas concentration sensor.